 When we compare the use of symbols for wine with beers and soft drinks, the balance in the corpus changes, and the use of the Corsican language becomes more prevalent.
 The regional language is more widely used in labelling for beer, water and carbonated drinks, and this inclusion of these drinks provides a new perspective on the value placed on all the images from the typology.
-Prestige and economic value play a part in the commodification (or lack thereof) of the Corsican language.
+It is useful to consider the minoritisation of Corsican – which has taken place over centuries – in this discussion of commodification.
+This minorisation is at its most acute and pertinent when considering the place for Corsican in the labelling of wine.
+As Barthes (1957: 76) quips, wine ‘graces the most minor of ceremonial events of French daily life’ and to this end, the status of Corsican suggests it cannot compete with the French language in the linguistic market when it comes to the construction of authenticity.
+To return Barthes (1957: 74) wine is considered by the French as something that belongs to the French nation, and the peripheralisation of regional languages – Corsican in this case – means that they do not generate cultural value in the way French does.
+As such, prestige and economic value play a part in the commodification (or lack thereof) of the Corsican language.
 The wines and water – namely St Georges – to which value is attributed share the characteristic that they are presented to the consumer as French, rather than Corsican, products.
 The Corsican language has a value in terms of social representation, but its value is not as great as that of French when it comes to quality and prestige in this particular market.
-It is possible to suggest, therefore, that in a different market, namely beer or cola, social representations are different, and that the potential clientele is not the same as for wine.
+It is possible to suggest, therefore, that in a different market, and in particular non-elite consumables, social representations are different, and that the potential clientele is not the same as for wine.
 The appeal of these drinks is different, which means that the labelling can be managed using different icons, images and representations.
 We have established that the labelling of drinks is an area which lends itself to a linguistic and semiotic landscape approach.
 The typology we have sketched out gives us an indication of the kinds of representations favoured on the labelling of Corsican wines, beers, and waters, but it also highlights that no additional imagery other than the basic text in French is the most widespread way of labelling these drinks.
+Despite revitalisation activities, the minorisation of Corsican in the public space is echoed in the marketing of drinks.
 There is also a small but significant role for the Corsican language – the commodification of the regional language is taking place in this aspect of the economic market, but its role is still limited.
 Most vineyards eschew the potential to reflect the Corsican-ness of the wine in their labelling, other than through the toponym given as part of the AOC accreditation, whereas for beer – in particular – and water, the tendency is to commodify a Corsican cultural identity, if not always the Corsican language itself.

 References